kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Metadata.md

 weight: 400
 ---

 The Playkit SDK provides a convenient method for retrieving metadata from HLS and DASH sources.
 The following article explains how to retrieve the metadata and provides a list of all available metadata types.
-You can also find a working code sample [here] (https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).
+You can also find a working code sample [here](https://github.com/kaltura/playkit-android-samples/tree/master/MetadataSample).

 ## Retrieving Metadata